toolboc/EmergencyServicesBot/readme.md

 # Emergency Services Bot

-A bot designed to allow for rapid deployment of a question and answer service with support for multiple languages and accessible over web and SMS.
+A bot designed to allow for rapid deployment of a question and answer service with suport for multiple languages and accessible over web and SMS.

 ## Background

 Disaster response scenarios require time-critical response to provide relief to affected individuals.
-Inspired by the aftermath of Hurricane Harvey, this project serves as a disaster response question and answer service to provide assistance for victims of natural disaster.
+Inspired by the aftermath of Hurricane Harvery, this project serves as a disaster reponse question and answer service to provide assistance for victims of natural disaster.
 The service allows for an operator to quickly plug in question and answer responses into a knowledge base which become auto-translated to end users of the service.
-The project also provides out of box support for Web and SMS allowing for increased availability to individuals who may not have internet access.
+The project also provices out of box support for Web and SMS allowing for increased availability to individuals who may not have internet access.

 ## Demo